 Deferred tax assets and liabilities are calculated, without discounting, at tax rates that are expected to apply to their respective period of realisation, provided they are enacted or substantively enacted by the end of the reporting period.

+Deferred tax assets are recognised to the extent that it is probable that they will be able to be utilised against future taxable income, based on the Group's forecast of future operating results which is adjusted for significant non-taxable income and expenses and specific limits to the use of any unused tax loss or credit.
 Deferred tax liabilities are always provided for in full.

-Deferred tax assets are recognised to the extent that it is probable that they will be able to be utilised against future taxable income.
-For management's assessment of the probability of future taxable income to utilise against deferred tax assets, see note 4.30.